smartfog/fogflow/doc/en/source/example3.rst

     ]
     }'

-**Device Provisioning - ** Device provisioning is used to specify what data and data attributes a device will be sending to the IoT Agent.
+- **Device Provisioning:** Device provisioning is used to specify what data and data attributes a device will be sending to the IoT Agent.

 The below curl request is used to register a device having Device ID "Device1111" which would be sending the data of entity "Thing1111" to IoT Agent.